Gastón Acurio (pictured) with Jorge Muñoz

 +51 1 442 2777

-What it’s all about: This is where the magic began, the first establishment helmed by chef and patron saint of modern Peruvian cuisine Gastón Acurio – who fortunately jacked in his law degree for hospitality – and pastry chef wife Astrid Gutsche.
+What it’s all about: This is where the magic began.
+It is the first establishment helmed by chef and chef-patron saint of modern Peruvian cuisine Gastón Acurio – who fortunately jacked in his law degree for hospitality – and pastry chef wife Astrid Gutsche.
 Opened in 1994, over the years the restaurant and its owners have grown exponentially, changing concept to focus exclusively on Peruvian culture, dishes and ingredients, as well as moving house: the eponymous restaurant relocated to Casa Moreyra in Lima’s San Isidro district in 2014.

 The space: With a past dating back 300 years, Casa Moreyra continues to make history, but of a gastronomic kind.
 The former plantation house is home to a bar, private rooms, development kitchen, patio and kitchen garden; the tasting menu kicks off outside on the lovely terrace before moving into a minimalist salon.

-Other projects: Peru’s gastronomic ambassador has found time to open La Bodeguita in Lima, pen Peru: The Cookbook, launch LatinoAmerica Cocina with Buenos Aires restaurant Don Julio and, in 2018, he’s working with the Pontificia Universidad Católica del Perú to found the country’s first gastronomic university.
+Other projects: Peru’s gastronomic ambassador has found time to open La Bodeguita in Lima, pen Peru: The Cookbook, launch LatinoAmerica Cocina with Buenos Aires restaurant Don Julio and, in 2018, he was working with the Pontificia Universidad Católica del Perú to found the country’s first gastronomic university.